jina-ai/jina/README.md

 docker-compose up
 ```

-Tracing and monitoring with OpenTelemetry becomes easy:
+Tracing and monitoring with OpenTelemetry is straightforward:

 ```python
 from jina import Executor, requests, DocumentArray